YipengUva/Python_on_Rstudio_server/readme.md

 ## Necessary dependences on Rstudio server for Python programming

 The Linux server hosted the Rstudio server has already installed Python 3.7.6 and ```conda``` for package and environment management.
-Therefore, the only thing needed is to install the reticulate R package on Rstudio server for executing Python scripts. ```install.packages(“reticulate”)```
+Therefore, the only thing needed is to install the reticulate R package on Rstudio server for executing Python scripts. ```install.packages('reticulate')```

 ## Create a Python virtual environment using ```conda```